-Special 301 Review: IIPA submits an annual report to the U.S. Trade Representative (USTR) and other U.S. Government agencies in the U.S. Government’s annual "Special 301" review on whether acts, policies or practices of any foreign country deny adequate and effective protection of intellectual property rights or deny fair and equitable market access for U.S. persons relying on intellectual property protection.
-In February 2012, IIPA filed its 24th Special 301 submission with the Office of the U.S. Trade Representative (USTR).
-IIPA’s 2012 submission analyzed legal and enforcement deficiencies, and recommended corrective actions in 41 countries.
-USTR’s 2012 Report was issued on April 30, 2012, and contains many key copyright-related themes and also highlights problems in 40 countries, including China, India, Russia, Italy, Brazil, and Canada.
+Special 301 Review: IIPA submits an annual report to the U.S. Trade Representative (USTR) and other U.S. Government agencies in the U.S. Government’s annual “Special 301” review on whether acts, policies or practices of any foreign country deny adequate and effective protection of intellectual property rights or deny fair and equitable market access for U.S. persons relying on intellectual property protection.
+In February 2015, IIPA filed its 27th Special 301 submission with the Office of the U.S. Trade Representative (USTR).
+IIPA’s 2015 submission analyzed legal and enforcement deficiencies, and recommended corrective actions in 17 countries/territories.

 Seeking Enforcement Reforms: IIPA advocates for strong, effective, and deterrent enforcement mechanisms to rise to the new challenges posed by piracy today.
 These include: dedicating enforcement resources commensurate with the scale of the piracy problem to provide for “effective action” and “remedies that constitute a deterrent” to infringement as the minimum required by the TRIPS Agreement, the WCT and WPPT, through civil, administrative, and criminal action, and effective adjudication in the courts; training and empowering enforcement authorities to investigate and prosecute copyright offenses; investigating links between piracy and organized crime; issuing directives to government agencies, entities, contractors, and educational institutions to use only legal software, books, and other copyright materials, and to ensure that their networks or computers are not used for infringing purposes; encouraging cooperation by intermediaries (including ISPs) with all content owners, including notice and takedown systems and effective and fair mechanisms to deal with repeat infringers, and outlawing the use of an audiovisual recording device to make or transmit a copy of a motion picture in a cinema.

-TRIPS Agreement and WIPO Internet Treaties: IIPA was the principal representative of the copyright industries in assisting the U.S. government in the WTO TRIPS negotiations and at the WIPO Diplomatic Conference leading to the completion of the two "Internet" Treaties (the WCT and WPPT) at WIPO in 1996.
-IIPA and its members have actively engaged in efforts to ensure full and prompt implementation and ratification of these two treaties, and as of October 2012, 90 countries have ratified the WCT as well as the WPPT.
+TRIPS Agreement and WIPO Internet Treaties: IIPA was the principal representative of the copyright industries in assisting the U.S. government in the WTO TRIPS negotiations and at the WIPO Diplomatic Conference leading to the completion of the two “Internet” Treaties (the WCT and WPPT) at WIPO in 1996.
+IIPA and its members have actively engaged in efforts to ensure full and prompt implementation and ratification of these two treaties, and as of October 2012, 90 countries have ratified the WCT while 91 countries have ratified the WPPT.
 IIPA is a non-governmental organization at WIPO.

-Economic Reports on the Copyright Industries in the U.S. Economy: Economists Inc.’s 13th economic study on the contribution of the U.S. copyright-based industries to the U.S. economy was released on November 2, 2011.
-Since 1990, Economists Incorporated has issued reports for the IIPA detailing the contribution of the U.S. copyright-based industries to the U.S. GDP, U.S. jobs and salaries, and foreign sales/exports.
+Economic Reports on the Copyright Industries in the U.S. Economy: The 15th economic study on the contribution of the U.S. copyright-based industries to the U.S. economy was released on December 17, 2014.
+Since 1990, Economists Inc. has issued reports for the IIPA detailing the contribution of the U.S. copyright-based industries to the U.S. GDP, U.S. jobs and salaries, and foreign sales/exports.
 Using the expertise and methodologies developed in these studies, WIPO issued Guidelines in 2003 on how nations should conduct such economic studies.
-To date, 28 countries have issued their own reports on the impact of the copyright industries to their nation’s economies.
+To date, 40 countries have issued their own reports or have reports in the pipeline on the impact of the copyright industries to their nation’s economies.